ketacea/helm-charts/ketadb/helm/examples/docker-for-mac/Readme.md

 ## Usage

-* Deploy Elasticsearch chart with the default values: `make install`
+* Deploy ketadb chart with the default values: `make install`

 * You can now setup a port forward to query Elasticsearch API: